Forever and ever

-Dissolve 3 grams of Syrian asphalt in 15ml of lavenda oil.
+Dissolve 3 grams of Syrian asphalt in 15 ml lavender oil.

 Wait a few days.

-Joseph Nicéphore Niépce called this process heliography and described it in ‘Notice sur l’Héliographie’ in 1829.
-It is the first photographic process that enables to record reality on a metal plate from an optical darkroom (camera obscura)
+Joseph Nicéphore Niépce called this process heliography and described it in 1829 in “Notice sur l’Héliographie”.
+It is the first photographic process that makes it possible to record reality on a metal plate from an optical darkroom (camera obscura).

 In some remote corner of the universe, poured out and glittering in innumerable solar systems, there once was a star on which clever animals invented knowledge.
 That was the highest and most mendacious minute of “world history”—yet only a minute.
 After nature had drawn a few breaths the star grew cold, and the clever animals had to die.